Local history - Malvern schools then and now

 We came across Wychcrest while researching St Nicholas school in Colwall; a 1941 Herefordshire Trade Directory records:

 Margaret Yell was the daughter of Edward Yell who in the 1881 census was recorded as timber merchant employing 15 men.

 In 1901 Margaret Yell was a governess in the family of Rev Cecil Blyth, in Suffolk.
-By 1911, the year her father died, she had a small school at Malvernhurst, in Priory Road, Great Malvern.
+By 1911, the year her father died, she seems to have had a small school at Malvernhurst, in Priory Road, Great Malvern.

 Kelly's Trade directory of Herefordshire records that by 1917 Margaret Yell had moved her business to Wychcrest: